mathstat-hunter/numerical-methods/lectures/README.md

 ### colab vs jupyter

-colab is the development environment but its notebooks display imperfectly here; <b>therefore, there are pdfs</b>.
+colab is the development environment but its notebooks display imperfectly here; <b>however, updates have improved display quality so photogenic pdf files have been removed</b>.

 ## sources